 How to Fix the Problems with Drupal’s Default Robots.txt File

 No one is perfect.
-And neither is Drupal’s default robots.txt file.
+And neither is the Drupal robots.txt file.
 In fact, there are several problems with the file.
 If you test out your default robots.txt file line by line using Google Webmaster Tools’ robots.txt testing utility, you will find that a lot of paths which look like they are being blocked will actually be crawled.

 The reason is that Drupal does not require the trailing slash ( / ) after the path to show you the content.
 Because of the way robots.txt files are parsed, Googlebot will avoid the page with the slash but crawl the page without the slash.